 Classical home schooling is a very thorough approach to education, and heavily concentrates on language, thinking, reading, speaking and history.
-This approach needs a very in depth and detailed study, and I intend to add my personal refection and study on this topic in the future.
-However, I am keenly aware that this approach is lacking on my navigational bar, and so I have asked permission from Harvey and Laurie Bluedorn to re-print his article on my site.
+This classical home schooling approach requires an indepth and detailed study, and I intend to add my personal refection and study on this topic in the future.
+To cover this important home school approach, I have requested permission from Harvey and Laurie Bluedorn to re-print his article about classical home schooling on my site.

 Below are further articles from my favourite Classical educators, and Books which explain what Classical home schooling and Education is all about - in definition and practical application.

 Classical home schooling is expressed in learning stages known as the trivium.

 by Harvey & Laurie Bluedorn.
 Copyright 2002.
 All rights reserved.

 The Trivium consists of the first three formal subjects of the seven liberal arts: Grammar, Logic, and Rhetoric.
 This is the formal Trivium in the classical sense.
 This formal Trivium is an academic reflection of the more basic Biblical Trivium, the mental capacities of Knowledge, Understanding, and Wisdom.
 (See the list of references at the end of this article.)
 The classical style of education is built upon these three mental or intellectual capacities: